zayedu/SignLanguageAI/README.md

 ## Project Overview

 SignLanguageAI is a computer vision project developed in Python that leverages various Python libraries to recognize and interpret American Sign Language (ASL) characters.
-This project makes use of a range of tools and technologies, including NumPy, Matplotlib, TensorFlow, Pickle, and OpenCV to achieve real-time sign language character recognition.
+This project makes use of a range of tools and technologies, including NumPy, Matplotlib, TensorFlow, Pickle, SciKit and OpenCV to achieve real-time sign language character recognition.
 Currently, it is trained to identify the ASL characters "A," "B," and "L."

 ## Features